chai0405-hub/CodeAlpha_Financial-Health-Dashboard/README.md

 ## ⚠️ Disclaimer

-The financial dataset used in this project is **synthetic** and was created solely for educational, internship, and portfolio purposes.
-It does not represent the financial records of any real organization.
+The dataset used in this project is **synthetic** and is intended only for educational, internship, and portfolio purposes.
+It does not represent the financial records of any real company.

 ---

 <div align="center">

-### ⭐ If you find this project useful, consider starring the repository!
+### ⭐ Thank you for exploring this project!

-**Data becomes powerful when it supports better decisions.**
+**Data becomes valuable when it supports better decisions.**

 </div>